stephan-double-u/cross-language-validation-schema/README.md

 ```

 ### Condition types and objects
-Condition objects specify _further conditions_ under which the validation rules will validate to true.
+Condition objects specify _further conditions_ under which the validation rules will be validated.
 They are
 represented by different key/value pairs:
 1. The first key/value pair with the key _constraint_ is used for conditions that relate to the _content of the
    property_ the validation rule is defined for.
 The value is an [elementary constraint object](#Elementary-constraints)